YouTube vs. My Site

 By Richard Rost 3 years ago

-About 6 months ago, I decided to set up paid memberships on YouTube and offer the "Extended Cut" TechHelp videos and some other perks.
+A while back, I decided to set up paid memberships on YouTube and offer the "Extended Cut" TechHelp videos and some other perks.
 I thought it would be a nice way to make a few extra bucks from people who visit my YouTube channel.
 Well, fortunately for me, it became very popular.
 I've got lots of subscribers now, and I'm adding a handful every week.
 Thank you.

-However, I started receiving emails from people saying that they wanted to join, but they live in a country that YouTube doesn't allow to become a paid subscriber.
+However, I started receiving emails from people saying that they wanted to join, but they live in a country from which YouTube doesn't allow paid subscribers.
 Also, some people who are customers of mine already don't want to set up a separate paid subscription on another site just to watch my videos.
 I have zero control over YouTube memberships.
 I can't even give my mom a free account there.

 So I decided to set up the same kinds of memberships here on my site.
 You can subscribe through YouTube like you did before OR you can subscribe on my site and pay me directly.
 It's the same membership.
 Silver members and up get access to the Extended Cut videos.
 Gold members and up get the template downloads and Code Vault.
 Platinum members get a bunch of other cool stuff and top priority in the question queue.
 You can find all the info here.